hc20k/LLMChat/README.md

 ## Features:

 - Realistic voice chat support with ElevenLabs, Azure TTS, Play.ht, Silero, or Bark models (NOTE: the voice chat is only stable if one person is speaking at a time)
+- Long term message recalling using OpenAI's embeddings to detect similar topics talked about in the past
 - Custom bot identity and name
 - Support for all OpenAI text completion and chat completion models
 - Support for local LLaMA models